blindFS/vim-regionsyntax/README.md

 ### How to use it? ###

-Use `:[range]RegionSyntax filetype` to highlight the selected block.
+`:[range]RegionSyntax filetype` highlight the selected block.
+`:RegionSyntaxToggle` enable/disable this plugin.
 Or you can specify new rules for dynamic syntax highlighting with the global variable g:regionsyntax_map and g:regionsyntax_enabled_extension.

 Say you would like to highlight this